 Coffee trip: from a plantation to your coffee shop

 One of the most important parts of your online barista training is learning about coffee and coffee beans itself.
+Here you will find many barista coffee tips and tricks, that will be useful in your everyday barista routine.
 Coffee is the world’s most widely consumed beverages.
 It’s also the core of your coffee business and work.

 Various factors impact how the coffee in your cup tastes: from the origin of the coffee tree itself to the processing and brewing method.
 Location, picking and roasting also give different tasting profiles to your coffee.